Policies and Procedures

 CERTIFIED MEMBER REFERRALS

-Referral of NAWRB members to businesses including asset management companies, short sale listings, and other companies are based on join date.
-Certified members may receive referrals before non-certified members regardless of join date in instances of cross coverage.
+Referral of NAWRB members and/or certified companies to businesses including asset management companies, short sale listings, and other companies are based on join and approval date.
+Certified members may receive referrals before non-certified members regardless of join and approval date in instances of cross coverage.